Build modes

 {% step %}

-* A developer creates a feature (or bugfix) branch and commits changes.
+A developer creates a feature (or bugfix) branch, commits changes, and opens a pull request.

 {% endstep %}